jestenzel/fates/README.md

 (Management)
 - CTSM harvest layers from landuse timeseries can now be used to prescribe “regeneration harvest” events (i.e. harvest AND planting).
 A new parameter has been added to prescribe planted seedling mass by PFT.
 PFTs can be planted on a site where they were not present at run start.
 The natural seedbank is sent to the soil decay pool.
--Parameters added for the proportion of live harvested and existing dead mass within harvest-disturbed areas that get combusted as slash during harvest events.
+- Parameters added for the proportion of live harvested and existing dead mass within harvest-disturbed areas that get combusted as slash during harvest events.
 Previously, mass EXCEPT for exported bole fractions was added to litter/cwd pools.

 (Misc Fixes)
 - Hydraulic failure mortality is now delayed until the first yr July 1st, as early run hydr mortality was occuring before soil moisture was spun up.